eProsima/vulcanexus/docs/rst/vulcanai/vulcanai_installation/vulcanai_installation.rst

 To run VulcanAI with Vulcanexus, you need to have a Vulcanexus distribution installed in your system.
 You can follow the official Vulcanexus installation guide for :ref:`binaries <linux_binary_installation>` or :ref:`docker <docker_installation>`.

-Once you have a Vulcanexus distribution installed and a virtual environment for VulcanAI created and activated, you need to append the VulcanAI virtual environment's Python path to the `PYTHONPATH` environment variable.
+Once you have a Vulcanexus distribution installed and a virtual environment for VulcanAI created, you need to append the VulcanAI virtual environment's Python path to the `PYTHONPATH` environment variable.
 In this way, both Vulcanexus and VulcanAI will be able to find the required Python packages.

 To do so, source Vulcanexus and then run the following command in the terminal where you want to run VulcanAI: